Are you looking to get the best Canon R lenses in 2023?

 Canon RF 15-35mm f/2.8 offers a bright aperture and optical image stabilization with up to five shake correction stops.

-The minimum focusing distance is at 0,28 m, while the Nano USM ensures quiet and smooth autofocusing.
+The minimum focusing distance is 0,28 m, while the Nano USM ensures quiet and smooth autofocusing.
 The lens has a control ring for direct setting changes.

 Another ergonomically critical lens is that the lens is light and compact, thanks to its plastic design and matte finish, which is a big plus that hides fingerprints.